Remolten/linked_list_primes/README.md

-# linked_list_primes
+# Prime Number Generator
-Uses linked lists to generate prime numbers up to a max limit
+Uses linked lists to generate prime numbers up to a max limit set in the code.